jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
-The current working directory after the command is home
-The command `ls` does not affect the current working directory but instead prints out a list of possible pathways that can taken from /home
+The current working directory after the command is /home.
+The command `ls` does not affect the current working directory but instead prints out a list of possible pathways that can taken from /home.
 This is not an error.

 2. _Command with a path to a directory as an argument_
 ```